Play piercing

-Needles may be arranged in aesthetically pleasing configurations such as a smiley face, may be laced together like a corset, or may be used to sew on temporary decorations such as bells using sterile thread.
-Twisting of the needle(s) or pulling them away from the skin will also result in a different type of sensation.
+Needles may be arranged in aesthetically pleasing configurations such as a smiley face, may be laced together like a corset, or may be used to sew on temporary decorations such as bells using sterile thread to result in a different type of sensation.

 A more extreme form of play piercing is flesh hook suspension where a person is suspended vertically or horizontally by one or more hooks through their flesh.
 This practice is done in some cultures as a rite of passage or as part of a BDSM performance.
-There are also dance rituals in which flesh hooks attached to multiple people are attached together.
+There are also dance rituals in which flesh hooks attached to several people are attached together.